Soft gluon resummation for associated squark-electroweakino production at the LHC: Numerical Results

 \subsection{Validation of our NLO implementation}

 In order to validate the numerical implementation of our NLO calculation, we compare our NLO predictions with those obtained with \textsc{MadGraph5$\_$aMC@NLO} \cite{1405.0301}, that rely on the MSSM model implementation described in Ref.~\cite{1907.04898}.
-In addition, we make use of the \textsc{MadSTR} plugin to subtract on-shell squark and gluino contributions from the real emission pieces.
-We find excellent numerical agreement of the two approaches.
+In addition, we subtract on-shell squark and gluino contributions locally from the real emission pieces by reshuffling the momenta of the final-state particles and using a standard Breit-Wigner function for the decay \cite{1108.1250}.
+Technically, we employ the plugin \textsc{MadSTR} with the option \textsc{istr}$=5$ \cite{1907.04898}.
+We find excellent numerical agreement between the two approaches.

 In addition, we validate our NLO implementation by studying the squark mass dependence of the total cross section and comparing our results to those of an independent, previously published automated calculation \cite{1108.1250} at the MSSM benchmark point SPS1a$_{1000}$.
 This benchmark is based on the point SPS1a \cite{hep-ph/0202233}, for which the physical particle spectrum is calculated with \textsc{SPheno} 3 \cite{Porod:2011nf}, and the gluino mass is then shifted to \SI{1}{TeV}.
 Our results are presented in \cref{fig:mass_plehn}.